£4,000 loans

 Are there other ways to borrow £4,000?

-If you want to borrow £4,000 without taking out a loan, you might want to consider:
+If you want to borrow £4,000 without taking out a loan, you might want to consider a:

-0% purchase credit card – allows you to make purchases without having to pay interest for an agreed period of time.
-Just make sure you pay off the full balance before the 0% period ends.
-That way, you’ll avoid being stung by interest charges on the remaining balance.
+0% purchase credit card – it allows you to make purchases without having to pay any interest for an agreed period, usually a number of months.
+Make sure you pay off the full balance before the 0% period ends to avoid interest charges on the remaining balance.

-0% balance transfer credit card – allows you to move your existing credit card debts onto one card with 0% interest for a limited period.
-Again, just make sure you pay off what you owe before the interest-free period ends.
+0% balance transfer credit card – it allows you to move your existing credit card debts onto one card with 0% interest for a limited period.
+Again, take steps to pay off what you owe before the interest-free period ends.

-Money transfer credit card – lets you transfer money from a credit card into your current bank account without the need for a loan.
-You should be able to find a 0% interest deal, but you may need to pay a transfer fee – usually around 1-5%.
+Money transfer credit card – this lets you transfer money from a credit card into your bank current account without the need for a loan.
+To avoid interest, you’d need to find a 0% interest deal but there may also be a transfer fee to pay – usually around 1-5%.

 Top tips for taking out a loan